 How Does Lung Cancer Qualify for Disability?

 Lung cancer qualifies for Social Security disability benefits if it’s advanced or a particularly aggressive form of cancer.
+Lung cancer is considered a disability by the SSA.
 The SSA maintains its own criteria for qualification, known as the Blue Book.
 There are three ways to qualify for disability with lung cancer via the Blue Book:

 - Your lung cancer is inoperable, has returned despite treatment, or has spread beyond the lung’s hilar nodes.